yash244466666/To-Do-List/README.md

 # 📖 To Do list <a name="about-project"></a>

 **To Do List** is a tool that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete.
-It's build using a simple website using ES6 and Webpack!
+It simply lists what you must do and allows you to mark them as complete.
+It's built using a simple website using ES6 and Webpack!

 ## 🛠 Built With <a name="built-with"></a>